A quick and secure way to send and receive money around the world.

 Do you have family overseas and want to send them money?
 Or you could be working or buying a house abroad?
 Whatever the reason, our International Payment services are fast, efficient and secure.
 There’s choice of currencies to choose from when sending money.

-You can also receive pound sterling or foreign currency into your Halifax account (subject to account conditions).
+You can also receive pound sterling or foreign currency into your Bank of Scotland account (subject to account conditions).

 What do I need to do to send an International Payment?